Field Work 1998 Base Camp Meteorite Hunt New Finds Map

 Lucerne Dry Lake "Revisited" - a reprint of the December 1968 "Griffith Observer" article by Ron Oriti.

-- - - IMAGES OF THE MOST RECENT FINDS - - -
+- - - AFTER A HIATUS OF 30 YEARS - FINALLY MORE FINDS - - -

 - - THE FOLLOWING FINDS WERE MADE BETWEEN 1992 & 1999 - -

 The 13th, 14th, 15th, 16th, and 17th Lucerne Valley meteorite finds - the above article included a table of the 12 recorded finds from Lucerne Dry Lake.
 In the intervening years there have been no additional "reported" finds.
 A 3.4 gram individual stony (L5) with a smooth exterior was found in September 1998.
 Exactly 29 days later a 12.5 gram oriented individual stony (LL6) was found.
 This find has peculiar fusion crust (thick and frothy) and a particularly fresh interior.
 This appeared to be the first LL-group meteorite found in California, but subsequent analysis in 2000 has shown that LV 002 was actually an LL4 all along.
 Another month later, my third find was made.
 Another ~3 gram stony (L5-paired) with a smooth exterior.
 The reporting of my finds sparked renewed interest in searching for more LV finds by other field workers.
 At 2:30PM March 30, 1999, almost 36 years after finding the first Lucerne Valley Meteorite, Ron Hartman found a 12.8 gram specimen which is strikingly similar in appearance and shape to my September 1998 find.
 In 1999 it was brought to my attention that on May 9, 1992, Byron Groves recovered a 4.1 gram L5 S2 W3 stone from the same area of the lake where the original finds were made.
 This meteorite is now assigned as "LV 013", as of Met.
 Bull.
 84, and my LV 014 & LV 016 are now paired to this stone.
-Should you find a meteorite at Lucerne Valley, you can contact me and I can have an "LV number" assigned to your meteorite!
+Should you find a meteorite at Lucerne Valley, you can contact me and I can help you get an "LV number" assigned to your meteorite!

 Email to: bolidechaser@tripod.net ,

-or write to: Meteorite Recovery Foundation, c/o Bob Verish, P.O.
-Box 237, Sunland, CA 91040
+or write to: Meteorite Recovery Lab, c/o Bob Verish, P.O.
+Box 463084, Escondido, CA 92046

 Lucerne Valley 014, Stone, Ordinary Chondrite (L5), 3.4 grams

 Found Sept.
-26, 1998 on Lucerne Dry Lake by Beth and Bob Verish
+26, 1998 on Lucerne Dry Lake by Beth and Bob Verish and their pet dog Melvyn

 Lucerne Valley 015, Stone, Ordinary Chondrite (LL6), 12.5 grams